Tinkoff/stapp/docs/README.md

 ## Stapp CLI

-`stapp-cli` can be used to install and update stapp packages and theirs peer dependencies.
+`stapp-cli-tools` can be used to install and update stapp packages and theirs peer dependencies.
 See more [in the corresponding section](https://stapp.js.org/guides/cli.html)  of this documentation.

 ## License

 ```
-Copyright 2018 Tinkoff Bank
+Copyright 2019 Tinkoff Bank

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.